hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

 4. **Multi-Season Integration**: Prepare data for Bayesian model training

 **Success Criteria**:
-- [✅] Player stats collected for all historical seasons (1,083 players)
+- [✅] Player stats collected for all historical seasons (1,281 players - 18% improvement)
+- [✅] Data collection methodology corrected (direct API calls with 15-minute threshold)
+- [✅] All seasons have realistic team distributions (8-22 players per team)
+- [✅] Complete coverage of all 30 NBA teams across all seasons
 - [ ] Archetype features generated for all historical seasons
 - [ ] Possessions data collected for all historical seasons
-- [ ] Data quality validated across all seasons
+- [✅] Data quality validated across all seasons (consistent methodology and complete datasets)

 **After Phase 1.4**: Proceed to Phase 2 (Multi-Season Model Training) with complete historical dataset.